xmos/lib_xua/lib_xua/doc/rst/using.rst

 As an absolute minimum the following resources are required:

 - A 1-bit port for audio master clock input
+- A clock-block, which will be clocked from the master clock input port

+When using the default asynchronous mode of operation an additional port is required:

 - A n-bit port for internal feedback calculation (typically a free, unused port is used e.g. `16B`)
-- A clock-block, which will be clocked from the master clock input port

 Example declaration of these resources might look as follows::